ccphillippi/predicting-boston-housing-prices/README.md

 ![png](README_files/README_41_1.png)

-Again, we're seeing those outliers in the upper left, which cause us to reject the zero slope.
-However, with the exclusion of those points, the magnitude of %error seems to be effectively constant with the price of the home.
-I think it makes sense to use the standard deviation of the error as a % of the actual price.
+Just to double check, we'll take a look at the absolute % errors as a function of the price.
+Again it seems to be the case that the relative error is much higher on low prices homes, consistent with a $standard error that is unaffected by price.

 ```python